matveynator/netchan/README.md

 Core 4 -> Task L
 ```

-Now the same computation can use CPU resources belonging to many different computers.
+Now the computation is no longer limited to the cores of one computer.

-Those computers do not have to be in the same rack, datacenter, country, or continent.
-Each machine can run the same Go worker program and the same sequential worker loop.
-The individual computations remain sequential; the acceleration comes from executing many independent sequential computations at the same time.
+The machines may be in the same rack, another datacenter, another city, or another continent.
+Each machine can run the same worker logic and execute ordinary sequential tasks.

 Conceptually: